Nahur, India

 Nahur is a north-eastern suburb of Mumbai and it lies between Mulund and Bhandup.
-Nahur railway station is on the Central Railway line of the Mumbai Suburban Railway, opened in 2006.
+Nahur railway station is on the Central Railway line of the Mumbai Suburban Railway, opened in 21 April 2006.
+Another landmark in the area is the Nahur bridge and flyover.
+The Nahur ROB connects Eastern Express Highway to Mulund and it was made into an eight lane road in 2023.